poph55/yahtzoom/README.md

 	functions:

 		* FirstRoll
-			- roll five random dice
+			- roll five random die
 		* SecondRoll
+			- user imputs: ask which numbers you would like to save
 		* ThirdRoll